juucustodio/xamarin-docs.pt-br/docs/cross-platform/platform/razor-html-templates/index.md

 // webView is declared in an AXML layout file var webView = FindViewById<WebView> (Resource.Id.webView);

-// enable Javascript execution in your html view so you can provide "alerts" and other js webView.SetWebChromeClient(new WebChromeClient());
+// enable JavaScript execution in your html view so you can provide "alerts" and other js webView.SetWebChromeClient(new WebChromeClient());

 var html = "<html><h1>Hello</h1><p>World</p></html>";